 Craig chose to focus on energy, renewables, design and innovation during module selection, which enabled him to study content relevant to both his workplace and own personal interests.

-“The ability to apply theory directly to my job was invaluable,” Craig explains.
+“The ability to apply theory directly to my job at the time was invaluable,” Craig explains.

 “Concepts related to engineering systems, risk management, and innovation were immediately useful in my work, and I found myself solving real-world challenges with the tools and knowledge I gained from my degree.